 When I ponder the appropriate response to their knowing betrayal of all they once held dear, I can’t help but be drawn to Goodfellas again.
 Specifically, Joe Pesci’s Oscar-winning performance as pint-sized hood Tommy DeVito.
 I’m particularly fond of the restaurant scene where he regales his friends with a tale of his latest police interrogation.

 A big dumb cop started asking him all kinds of questions, DeVito recalled.
+I always visualize Rick Green and his hog head at this point in the story line.

 “I said ‘alright, I’ll tell you something, go fugg your mother.’ “